R-Stanz/pytesting/part_1/README.md

 2. **-vv**: Makes the pytest output even more verbose, in case of errors it will show each occurance that was different from what was expected.
 3. **-tb=no**: Turns off traceback messages of pytest.
 4. **-k**: Defines a search pattern for pytest searching of functions.
+5. **--setup-show**: Shows the setup and teardown of fixtures while exectuing tests.
+Pytest divides the fixtures show by test functions.

 ---